DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDaemonSetByImage.md

 ## prerequisites

-Before creating a DaemonSet from a mirror, the following prerequisites need to be met:
+Before creating a DaemonSet from an image, the following prerequisites need to be met:

 - The container management platform [has joined the Kubernetes cluster](../Clusters/JoinACluster.md) or [has created the Kubernetes cluster](../Clusters/CreateCluster.md), and can access the UI interface of the cluster.